glaciusimpact/reverse-proxy/README.md

 # Lab architecture

 The lab will use VMs.
-The reverse proxy will use TCP port 4444 to requests from clients whereas the Web server will use a TCP port 8000 for HTTP request.
+The reverse proxy will use TCP port 4444 to requests from clients whereas the web server will use a TCP port 8000 for HTTP request.
 The architecture and the IP addresses of the test lab will be as follow:

  ![Reverse proxy lab](images/reverse_proxy_lab.png)